 - lime juice, soy sauce and chopped chilli

-- Wrapping the chicken in baking paper with the flavourings keeps the chicken moist while it cooks and allows the flavours to penetrate the chicken.
+- Wrapping the chicken in baking paper with the flavourings keeps the chicken moist while it cooks, and allows the flavours to penetrate the chicken.

 What do I need?

-Marinate your chicken pieces well before cooking.
+Marinate your chicken pieces a few hours before cooking, if possible.

 Try these ideas: